 Advantages of Privatization

-The arguments or advantages of privatization maybe be as:
+The arguments or benefits of privatization maybe be as:

 1. Financial Resources

-The main advantage of privatization is to generate financial resources for the government in order to generate resources disinvestment of public sector enterprises.
+The main advantage of privatization is to generate financial resources for the government to generate resources disinvestment of public sector enterprises.

 2. Optimum Utilisation of Resources